vp817/CppBinaryStream/README.md

 CppBinaryStream is a C++ library that provides functionality for working with buffers/binary streams.

-## Usage

-The `BinaryStream` is the main and it is what you are going to mainly use.

-The `Buffer` is the holder of your buffer.

-The `Ints` contains new integers that you may want to use.

-Read the header file of each one of them for further understanding.

 ## Building

 The library uses `CMake` as the build system.
 To build the library and the tests, follow these steps: